tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

     it(am1) = {me1, va2, is1}

-* Recommending coordinates based on textual locality improves the coordinate completeness of `Single Records` and may result in compliance with the `Criterion` dataset must have all records with coordinates.
+* Example: "Recommending coordinates based on textual locality improves the coordinate completeness of `Single Records` and may result in compliance with the `Criterion` dataset must have all records with coordinates."

 The `ImprovementTarget` concept is intended to express that an `Amendment` may support improvement in more than one way.
 In particular, an `Amendment` may improve one or more `Measures` of data quality and may also help satisfy one or more `Validations`.
 The expression for `IT(am)` should therefore be read as identifying the set of `Data Quality Needs` that may be improved, satisfied, or brought closer to compliance through acceptance of the proposals made by a given `Amendment`.